 - Cashews, raisins – 2 tbsp each

 1. Soak the rice in enough water for 30 mts.
-Drain and keep aside.
+Drain well.
 Boil 1.5 cups of water with enough salt.
 The water should be slightly salty.

 2. Heat ghee in a pan at medium heat.
 Fry the raisins until plump.
 Drain onto a paper towel.
 Fry the cashews until golden brown and drain.
 Add 1/4 cup thinly sliced onion and fry until brown.
 Drain on to a paper towel.
 Set aside.

 3. Add more ghee to the pan if required.
 Fry the whole spices until fragrant.
 Add thinly sliced onion and saute until its raw smell is gone.
 Add the rice and fry for 1 – 2 minutes.
 Then add the boiling water.
-Cover and cook until the rice is done.
-Garnish with cashews, raisins and fried onion.
+Mix well and check for salt.
+Bring to a boil.
+Cover and cook for 6 – 8 minutes over medium-low heat until the rice is done.
+Switch off.
+Keep covered for 10 minutes.
+Open and fluff gently.
+Garnish with fried cashews, raisins and fried onion.

 I usually follow the pressure cooker method – Heat ghee in a pressure cooker at medium heat.
 Fry the whole spices until fragrant.
 Add thinly sliced onion and saute until its raw smell is gone.
-Add the rice and fry for 1 – 2 minutes.
+Add the rice and fry for 3 – 4 minutes.
 Then add boiling water (in which salt has been added), mix well and cover with the lid.
 Put on the pressure cooker weight/whistle when steam starts coming out continuously and profusely through the vent.
-Bring down the heat to low and cook for 5 mts.
-Remove from fire.
-Open the lid when the pressure releases or after 12 – 15 minutes.
+Bring down the heat to low and cook for 5 mts. (if you are using kaima rice / jeerakashala rice, you can pressure cook for 1 whistle) Remove from fire.
+Open the lid when the pressure releases or after 10 – 12 minutes.
 Fluff the rice with a fork and immediately transfer into a wide serving bowl in order to avoid clumping.
 Garnish with cashews, raisins and fried onion.
 Serve hot with mutton/chicken curry or any spicy veg/non-veg dish and raita/kachambar.